Rinpung Dzong: Shrines and chapels

 Outside the main dzong is the Deyangkha Temple.

 On the hill above Rinpung Dzong is a seven-storied the watchtower fortress or Ta Dzong built in 1649.
 In 1968 this was established as the home of the National Museum of Bhutan.

 Just below Rinpung Dzong is a traditional covered cantilever bridge.

-Festivals
+Festival

 A great annual festival or tshechu is held at Rinpung Dzong from the eleventh to the fifteenth day of the second month of the traditional Bhutanese lunar calendar (usually in March or April of the Gregorian calendar).
 On this occasion, holy images are taken in a procession.
 This is followed by a series of traditional mask dances conveying religious stories which are performed by monks for several days.